awsdocs/amazon-kendra-developer-guide/doc_source/API_ListThesauri.md

 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.

  ** [ThesaurusSummaryItems](#API_ListThesauri_ResponseSyntax) **   <a name="Kendra-ListThesauri-response-ThesaurusSummaryItems"></a>
-An array of summary information for one or more thesauruses\.
+An array of summary information for a thesaurus or multiple thesauri\.
 Type: Array of [ThesaurusSummary](API_ThesaurusSummary.md) objects

 ## Errors<a name="API_ListThesauri_Errors"></a>